Wrongful Termination Issues for Employees in Virginia

 In the majority of employment termination cases that we see, individuals are able to move forward with their career after termination with good planning and preparation.
 The odds of doing so quickly increase when a termination is handled properly by the former employee.

-We represent Virginia employees in their legal defense against employment wrongful termination.
-If you need legal assistance, please contact our office at (703) 668-0070 or at www.berrylegal.com to schedule a consultation.
-Please also visit and like us on Facebook at Berry and Berry PLLC Facebook Page.
+We advise and defend Virginia employees against wrongful termination.
+If you need legal assistance in an employment matter in Virginia, please contact our office at (703) 668-0070 or at www.berrylegal.com to schedule a consultation.

 If you wish to explore legal representation, please call our office or use this form to inquire about our consultation process.